Illinois Insurance Producer: Continuing Education

 - annuities used to fund formal prepaid funeral contracts.

-Can I complete ethics training via self-study, online, or webinar?No. The law requires that the training be completed in a live classroom setting.Last Updated: 1/28/2012
+Can I complete ethics training via self-study?No. The law requires that the training be completed in a live classroom setting or by live webinar.Last Updated: 8/30/2018

 Are some Illinois insurance producers required to complete long term care (LTC) training?